-While the 5th Lancers were exercising on the Curragh, while charging in squadrons, the lance belonging to one of the men in the front rank slipped from his grasp, the but-end, owing to the force of the movement, became fixed in the ground, whereupon the point of the lance entered the horse's breast and penetrated the body., The wound being mortal the horse was immediately shot.
-The rider escaped unhurt.
-On the evening of the 26th 1,400 Austriant the embarked at Ancona; on the morning of the 27th 200 more.
+THE POPE AND THE AUSTRIANS.
+THE second edition of the Times contains un interesting letter from Rome, dated the evening of Saturday last.
+The correspondent writes : On the evening of the 26th 1,400 Austrians disembarked at Ancona; on the morning of the 27th 200 more.
 A battalion of Chasseurs and a squadron of Hulans were to be at Pesaro in the evening, and on Friday (that is yesterday) it was expected they would arrive in Ancona.
-Two other steamers on the evening of the 27th were bringing in five sailing vessels with troops; another followed them closely, and three others were seen at a distance, and had been signalled.
+Two other steamers on the evening of the 27th were bringing in five sailing vessels with troops; another followed them closely, and three others. and three others were seen at a distance, and had been signalled.
 If each contained troops the garrison will amount to 10,000 men.
-Other battallons are ready at Trieste for embarkation for the same destination.
-The immense material of war alarms people oven more than the number of troops.
+Other battalions are ready at Trieste for embarkation for the same destination.
+The immense material of war alarms people even more than the number of troops.
 The road to the port has been closed to conceal what is disembarked, but five cannons have been openly taken to the Boulevard of St. Agostino.
 Balls, bombs, and rockets in enormous quantities are visible in all directions ; 700 persons are working on a height which commands the fortress called Monte Pulito.
 The Austrians work in an entrenched camp and in the immediate neighbourhood.
+They have and in the ininectiate heighbourhood.
 They have taken possession of the casino of Cardinal Ferretti, villas, and various fabriques.
-They are making a covered road, are reconstructing the Lunette, fortifying the telegraph, placing a battery at the Cappucini, and all around strengthening it with cannon towards both sea and land, especially towards the The city has the appearance of being in a land. state of siege ; in a few days it will be ready for defence.
+They are making a covered road, are reconstructing the Lunette, fortifying the telegraph, placing a battery at the Cappu-cini, and all around strengthening it with cannon towards both sea and land, especially towards the land.
+The city has the appearance of being in a state of siege; in a few days it will be ready for defence.

 The Austrian officers fear the blowing up of a powder magazine in the fortress, where there are 1,500,000 lbs. of gunpowder.
-Still additional quantities are being brought in in barrels.
+Still additional quan-tities are being brought in in barrels.